em92/quakelive-local-ratings/README.md

 # quakelive-local-ratings (qllr)

 QLLR is quake live match stats database that can be used to generate ratings for players.
-Usually it is used with [feeder](https://github.com/PredatH0r/XonStat/tree/master/feeder) from [Predath0r's](https://github.com/PredatH0r) [QLStats](https://github.com/PredatH0r/XonStat) repository in order to collect match data from online quake live servers.
+Usually it is used with [feeder](https://github.com/em92/qlstats-feeder-mini) based on [Predath0r's](https://github.com/PredatH0r) [QLStats feeder](https://github.com/PredatH0r/XonStat/feeder) in order to collect match data from online quake live servers.
 On quake live server side with minqlx [balance.py](https://github.com/MinoMino/minqlx-plugins/blob/master/balance.py) plugin it can be used to generate balanced teams.

 ### Supported gametypes